-About fifteen years ago we first visited the Tornesi winery on a Brunello wine buying trip.
+About twenty years ago we first visited the Tornesi winery on a Brunello wine buying trip.
 Since then we’ve been back every year.
 The owner, Maurizio Tornesi, has become a friend, and we’ve watched his winery grow and transform…always for the better.

 On our visit last week we joined the family for lunch in their home.
 Maurizio’s almost ninety year old mother, Renata, showed us her chicken coop and introduced us to each of her chickens.
 Although she gets around supported by a cane she still manages to clean the chicken coop early every morning, and collect eggs for the family’s home-made pasta and scrumptious frittate.
 Renata made sure we knew that our delicious potato frittata served at lunch owes its flavor to the freshness of her eggs.
 I can hardly disagree; anything made with fresh eggs is distinctly better.